AD-Archer/Mysql-incentive/README.md

     DB_USER=your_db_username
     DB_PASSWORD=your_db_password
     DB_NAME=your_db_name
+    DB_DIALECT=mysql
     ```

 5. Ensure that your MySQL server is running and accessible.

 ## Usage

+### Step 1: Start the Application

+To establish a connection to the database and create the necessary tables, run the following command:

+bash
+node backend/start.js

+This script will attempt to connect to the database using the credentials provided in the `.env` file.
+If the connection is successful, it will log a message indicating that the connection has been established.

+### Step 2: Insert Sample Data

+After successfully running `start.js`, you can insert sample data into the database by executing the following command:

+bash
+node backend/insertData.js

+This script will create sample records in the `Customers` and `Products` tables.
+It uses the `findOrCreate` method to avoid inserting duplicate entries.

+### Important Changes

+- The `insertData.js` script has been updated to correctly match the database schema, using `first_name` and `last_name` for the `Customer` model.
+- Ensure that your database schema matches the model definitions in the codebase.

+## Queries

-1. After setting up the environment, run the script to insert test data into your MySQL database:
+You can run the following SQL queries to interact with your database:
-    ```bash
-    node testData.js
-    ```

-2. If the connection is successful and the table doesn’t already exist, it will be created.
-Then, a test record with the name "John Doe" and age 30 will be inserted into the `Test` table.

-3. Check the console for messages confirming the success or failure of the database connection and data insertion.

-4. Then run npm start to start the application

-## Dependencies
+- Query to get all orders with customer information.

-- `sequelize`: ORM for Node.js to interact with SQL databases.
+- Query to get order line items with product details.
+- Calculate total revenue per customer.
-- `mysql2`: MySQL client for Node.js.
+- Calculate total revenue for the store.
-- `dotenv`: Module to load environment variables from a `.env` file.

-## Contributing

-Feel free to fork this repository, submit issues, and create pull requests.
-Contributions are welcome!
+- Calculate the average order value for the store.
+- Count the number of orders per customer.
+- Query to count the number of orders in the past 30 days.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.